andreyzhegalov/city-guide-service/README.md

 # City Guide Service

-## Usage

-Just send message with your current location via attachment in the Telegram(@CityGuide2020Bot) and service returned show place description.

 ## Description

 The service provides information about city showplaces.
 The service is available via telegarm bot @CityGuide2020Bot.